 - The sound of the ABS operating may be heard when starting the engine or immediately after starting the vehicle, however, it does not indicate a malfunction.

-Mazda 6 Owners Manual: Combination switch removal/installation
+Mazda 6 Owners Manual: Seat warmer switch inspection

 1. Disconnect the negative battery cable.